Choosing the Right Tree for Your Lawn

 #1 Understand the Reasoning for Wanting a Tree in your Lawn

 Why do you want a tree?
 Shade?
 Privacy?
 Outdoor décor?
 To build a treehouse?
-Knowing why you want a tree will help you choose what one will be best for your lawn.
+Knowing why you want a tree will help you when choosing the right tree that’s best for your lawn.

 #2 Know what Type of Dirt you have/Know the Zone of the Tree